akalaj/golang/projects/horoscope/README.md

 # Phase I

--Create a database using Golang (objects held in /db) -Create a table called 'signs' using Golang
+-Create a database using Golang (objects held in /db)<br >
+-Create a table called 'signs' using Golang<br >
 -Create an interactive commandline program to search for dates using Golang